plokhotnyuk/jsoniter-scala/README.md

 The workaround is to move a definition of the field with encoded chars (`o-o` in our case) to be after the field that is affected by the exception (after the `o` field)

-2. Scalac can fail to compile the `make` macro call with a error like this:
+2. A configuration parameter for the `make` macro is evaluated in compile time only that require no dependency on other code that uses result of the macro's call.
+In that case the following compilation error will be reported:

 ```
 [error] Cannot evaluate a parameter of the 'make' macro call for type 'full.name.of.YourType'.
 It should not depend on